-The most veteran member of the Oregon Legislature, Senator Peter Courtney is now serving a record-setting eighth term as Senate President.
+The most veteran member of the Oregon Legislature, Senator Peter Courtney is serving a record 10th term as Senate President.

-Courtney is in his fifth term as a State Senator, representing portions of Salem, Gervais and Woodburn.
+Courtney is the longest serving Legislator in Oregon's history.
+He is currently serving his 37th year in the Oregon State Legislature.
+Courtney was first elected to the Oregon Senate in 1999, representing portions of Salem, Gervais, and Woodburn.
 He previously served seven terms in the Oregon House of Representatives, including four terms as House Democratic Leader.

 The sponsor of 12 seismic safety measures that have become law, Courtney has been an out-spoken leader in the state's efforts to prepare for a Cascadia Subduction Zone earthquake.
 Most notably, he led the creation of the Seismic Rehabilitation Grant Program which provides funds to make schools and emergency services facilities safer in the event of an earthquake.